GHK-Cu: The Anti-Aging Copper Peptide

 • Note: Injectable GHK-Cu is sold as a research peptide and is not FDA-approved for therapeutic use.
 Never use topical skincare-grade GHK-Cu products for injection.

 Quality matters for both routes.
 For injectable GHK-Cu, look for suppliers with third-party HPLC and mass spectrometry testing.
-We recommend Fountain of Youth for third-party tested, US-manufactured GHK-Cu with certificates of analysis.
+We recommend Fountain of Youth for third-party tested GHK-Cu with certificates of analysis.

 GHK-Cu Injection vs. Topical: Which Is Better?